conservationtechlab/scrubcam/README.md

 devices are connected via the USB ports on the Pi (e.g. uSD card readers).
-This hardware is typically integrated into a larger assembly that includes a weatherproof enclosure and batteries and--in some variants--a charger controller with external solar panels.
+This hardware is typically integrated into a larger assembly that includes a weatherproof enclosure and batteries and--in some variants--a charge controller with external solar panels.

 # Operating System

-Currently system runs on Raspian Stretch and Buster.
-Problems have been encountered with Bullseye.
+Currently, the system runs and has been tested on Raspian Stretch and Buster.
+Problems have been encountered with Bullseye that are believed to be mostly (if not entirely) linked to picamera no longer being supported and replaced by picamera2.
+At some point the ScrubCam developers will decide whether to switch the system over to picamera2 or provide instructions here for re-enabling the legacy camera stack.

 # Setup